-~ Specify the other sched dule:
+Specify the other schedule:

-Internance of Service Plan Forms.
-Written copies or electronic facsimiles of service plans are maintained for a mum period of 3 years as required by 45 CFR §92.42.
-Service plans are maintained by the following (check each that ies):
+i.
+Maintenance of Service Plan Forms.
+Written copies or electronic facsimiles of service plans are maintained for a minimum period of 3 years as required by 45 CFR §92.42.
+Service plans are maintained by the following (check each that applies):

-Medicaid agency

-Operating agency

-Case manager
+Medicaid agency Operating agency Case manager Other Specify:

-Other

-Specify: